The Victims’ Register

 Concerns about the Victims’ Register

 The offender will not be told you are on the Victims’ Register.
-If you have any concerns please contact us for help and advice.
+If you have any concerns about confidentiality please feel free to contact us.

 What happens next

-Registered victims may phone the Victims Service Unit at any time for advice and updates.
+Registered victims are also able to contact the Victim Services Unit at any time for advice and updates.